 Distance education course offerings shall be evaluated according to the course evaluation procedures in effect for campus-based courses.
 Additional items to be evaluated shall include the effectiveness and efficiency of delivery systems, academic resources, student services, and access to faculty.
 Records of evaluations and the analyses of the evaluations are kept on file, as well as documentation of the proactive use of the results of the evaluations in the enhancement of course offerings.

 A number of accessibility issues require accommodation in the design and implementation of distance education courses.
 The appropriate University offices shall be contacted for consultation regarding access issues.

 Library Resources and Support

 A wide range of electronic resources are available for faculty and online students.
 These include electronic access to the Library catalogues, full-text databases, reference resources, and online tutorials related to information and literary skills.
 Librarians are available by email and telephone.
-Faculty is encouraged to incorporate the use of library resources in their distance education courses.
+Faculty are encouraged to incorporate the use of library resources in their distance education courses.

 Faculty and Faculty Services

 The faculty member retains the authority and the responsibility to produce any revised or supplemental materials in order to maintain or enhance the accuracy and quality of the distance education course.
 The University policy on Intellectual Property, Patents, and Copyright applies to all distance education programs and courses.
 The materials created by faculty members for distance education courses will be treated in exactly the same fashion as materials created by faculty members for traditional courses.
 Joint ownership of online course materials applies only when the faculty member accepts a stipend or credit for initial development or conversion of the course for distance learning.

-The University’s distance education infrastructure shall provide development opportunities for faculty that will increase their awareness of distance education methodologies and improve their instructional skills.
+The University shall provide development opportunities for faculty that will increase their awareness of distance education methodologies and improve their instructional skills.
 Faculty shall have appropriate services and resources to assure their effectiveness as distance educators and to assure an effective and efficient teaching and learning environment.

 The University shall provide appropriate equipment, software, and communications access to faculty to support interaction with students, cooperating institutions, and other faculty for approved programs and courses.